-- Base Salary: Base salary attracts and retains talented executives, recognizes individual roles and responsibilities and provides stable income; - Annual Bonus Plan: Annual performance bonuses help to incentivize executives to work towards key corporate performance objectives on an annual basis; - Equity-Based Long-Term Incentive Compensation: Equity compensation, provided in the form of stock options and restricted stock units, aligns executives' interests with our stockholders' interests, emphasizes long-term financial performance and helps retain executive talent; - Retention Plan Awards: - Appreciation Unit Awards.
+- Base Salary.
+Base salary attracts and retains talented executives, recognizes individual roles and responsibilities and provides stable income: - Annual Bonus Plan: Annual performance bonuses help to incentivize executives to work towards key corporate performance objectives on an annual basis; - Retention Plan Awards: - Appreciation Unit Awards.
 Annual performance-based payments promote the achievement of key financial performance objectives and reward executives for their contributions toward achieving those objectives; - Retention Awards: Retention awards provide for annual payments and help retain executive talent; and - Other Benefits and Perquisites: Our named executive officers are eligible to participate in our health and welfare programs and our retirement programs.
 Our Israel-based named executive officers also receive other customary or mandatory social benefits in Israel on the same basis as our other full-time Israel-based employees.
 We also provide certain perquisites, which aid in attracting and retaining executive talent.